realtnt/golden-square-solo-project/README.md

 I started with quite a monolithic design, but I believe that I managed to break it down into classes in a way that would allow the addition of more features relatively easily.

-Another reason for taking my time during this phase was to make sure that I didn't have to go back and make any major changes which would inevitably lead in a substantial delay.
+Another reason for taking my time during this phase was to make sure that I didn't have to go back and make any major changes which would inevitably lead to a substantial delay.

-However, despite of the time I took, I found that there were still tweaks that I had to make to the way some classes or methods worked.
+However, despite the time I took, I found that there were still tweaks that I had to make to the way some classes or methods worked.
 In most cases that meant that I also had to tweak the tests in order to implement those changes.
 Having the tests helped to double-check that my changes didn't break anything else in the system.

 Finally, creating a little tester program was a great way to validate that the design was fit for purpose but also helped to pick up some more tweaks that were needed and bugs.